thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         * Budgie Smugglers and mankinis :-)    Well if you are the birthday boy and desperately want to wear one we might bend the rules for you just once...
       title: Considerations
-    - dropdownContent: >-
-        We have done a lot of research to find the best Gold Coast party caterers and are happy to organise this on your behalf, or you are more than welcome to BYO.

-        We do have a BBQ on board which you are welcome to use however we recommend this only if you have booked the boat for 4 hours or more as it can take quite a while for you to cook a BBQ and you need to leave time for relaxation too right?

-        Grazing style boards and platters are ideal 'boat food'.
-These can look sensational as a centrepiece for the large timber tables we have on board and your guests are free to pick away at their convenience.

-        We offer Grazing Boards, BBQs, Canapes and Private Chefs plus many more catering options.

-        We can also assist with a drinks service and offer pre-paid tabs, drinks packages or paid bar options.
-If you prefer to BYO your drinks this is also possible.

-        (BYO food/drinks, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)
-      title: Catered or BYO
-    - dropdownContent: >-
-        Arrive in style with a stretch Hummer or limousine transfer to the marina.

-        Add some exciting watersports to your charter.
+    - dropdownContent: Add some exciting watersports to your charter.
 Jetboating and Parasailing can be arranged and they can pick you up off the boat for a true VIP Experience.
       title: More Birthday Ideas
     - dropdownContent: >-
         **Where do your boats depart from?**